Questions about school safety planning and emergency preparedness

 For Example, if the address is 500 West Bryn Mawr Avenue, just type in Bryn in the street name box.
 This will populate a much shorter list of addresses in our system with both 500 and Bryn in the address making it easier for you to select the address you need.

-If there are problems please contact our Administrative Assistant for assistance at 217-785-4714 or Melinda.Reynolds@illinois.gov
+If there are problems please contact the Fire Prevention Division for assistance by phone at 217-785-4714 or by email here.

 Questions about building systems and protection devices

-How can I determine the occupant load of an assembly area?
+How can I determine the occupant load of an assembly area (such as a gymnasium, theater, or cafeteria) found in a school?

 How often are sprinkler systems required to be tested?

 NFPA Standard #25 Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems establishes testing and maintenance schedules for various system components (i.e., valves, alarm devices, sprinklers heads, etc.).
 There is not one singular answer to the question of how often sprinkler systems or their components must be tested.
 NFPA 25 sets varying requirements based upon the type of sprinkler system and types of components and appurtenances that are present.
-By statute, those who inspect and maintain automatic sprinkler systems (other than weekly or monthly inspection and testing of control valves and gauges) must be OSFM-licensed fire sprinkler contractors.
+By statute, those who inspect and maintain automatic sprinkler systems (other than weekly or monthly inspection and testing of control valves and gauges) must be OSFM-licensed fire sprinkler contractors found in Title 41 Ill.
+Adm.
+Code 109.
+This applies to both public and private schools.

 How often are fire alarm systems required to be tested?

 NFPA Standard #72 National Fire Alarm Code establishes testing and maintenance schedules for various fire alarm system components.
 There is not one singular answer to the question of how often fire alarm systems or their components must be tested.
 NFPA 72 sets varying requirements based upon the type of fire alarm system and types of components and appurtenances that are present.
 The Office of the State Fire Marshal recommends that those responsible for maintaining or testing fire alarm systems be thoroughly familiar with NFPA 72.
-Furthermore, the Illinois Department of Financial and Professional Regulation oversees rules that require those who maintain fire alarm systems to be licensed by that agency.
+Furthermore, the Illinois Department of Financial and Professional Regulation oversees rules that require those who install fire alarm systems to be licensed by that agency.
+For public schools, the edition of NFPA 72 to be used for maintenance is based on the edition of NFPA 72 referenced by the Illinois State Board of Education when the school was approved for design.

 Are companies who test or maintain fire extinguishers required to be licensed by the State of Illinois

 Yes.
 The Fire Equipment Distributor and Employee Regulation Act requires that any person, company or corporation which services, recharges, hydro tests, inspects, installs, maintains, alters, repairs, replaces, or services fire extinguishing devices or systems, other than water sprinkler systems be licensed by the Office of the State Fire Marshal.
 The rules governing the licensing of portable fire extinguisher contractors are found within 41 Ill.
 Adm.
 Code.
-It should also be realized that the Act and the subsequently developed Part 250 rules also regulate the design, installation and testing of engineered and pre-engineered fire suppression systems.
+It should be noted that the Act and the subsequently developed Part 251 rules also regulate the design, installation and testing of engineered and pre-engineered fire suppression systems.
 Fire equipment contractor regulation is handled by the OSFM's Division of Fire Prevention and specific questions should be directed to that Division.
 It should also be noted that the Fire Equipment Distributor and Employee Regulation Act does not apply to water sprinkler systems.
-Water sprinkler system design and installation is regulated by the OSFM, but under the Fire Sprinkler Contractor Licensing Act.
+Water sprinkler system design and installation is regulated by the OSFM, but under the Fire Sprinkler Contractor Licensing Act whose administrative rules are found at Title 41 Ill.
+Adm.
+Code 109.

 Must my kitchen cooking surface fire suppression system comply with U.L.300?